Haripriyak16/PowerBI/README.md

 - **Data Analysis:** See how different metrics and KPIs are analyzed to provide actionable insights.
 - **Visualization Techniques:** Learn from the various visualization techniques employed to represent complex data in a user-friendly manner.

-Here, you'll find several Power BI reports showcasing various data analyses and dashboards.
+Here, you'll find several Power BI reports showcasing various data analysis dashboards.
 These reports include:

 - **Bank Loan Report**
 - **Blinkit App Dashboard**